comprehensions-en-python

 Introduction

 They can be applied to any iterable, which includes lists, sets, and dictionaries, among others.
-But it will also work if we create our own iterables.
+But they will also work if we create our own iterables.

-Comprehensions are not only more concise in syntax but can also, at times, be faster than equivalent constructions using for loops.
+Comprehensions are not only more concise in syntax but, in some cases, can also be faster than equivalent constructs using for loops.

 expression for element in iterable

-Optionally, we can pass a filter condition like this
+Optionally, we can add a filter condition like this:

 expression for element in iterable if condition

-• expression: This is the part that defines the result of the comprehension.
-It is an operation that generates the final element from the original.
+• expression: This part defines the result of the comprehension.
+It is an operation that generates the final element from the original one.

 • for element in iterable: This is the loop that iterates over each element of the original iterable.

-• if condition: This is an optional condition that filters the elements of the original iterable before applying the expression.
+• if condition: This is an optional condition that filters the elements of the original iterable before applying the expression to them.

-But let’s see it with some examples 👇
+But let’s see it better with some examples 👇

 List Comprehensions